Icon alert

 Our No Harm vision promotes a working environment ensuring the safety and well-being of all employees of ETI, and recognises hosts, supervisors, tradespersons, and employees who contribute and show a commitment to our vision.

 For outstanding achievement in response to safety and wellbeing of EGT apprentices.
 Also to Paragon Cabling Services ongoing commitment to WHS continual improvement within the electrical industry.
 Making them a leader in Safety in the Industry.
-Pargon’s Cabling Services commitment and dedication to the No Harm philosophy of EGT is of high commendation.
+Paragon Cabling Services' commitment and dedication to the No Harm philosophy of EGT is of high commendation.

 Congratulations to Paragon Cabling Services in their dedication to safety to EGT Apprentices and to the Electrical Industry at large, always striving for a best No Harm future.

 Ali has been recognised by ETI/EGT for his outstanding commitment to safety.
-Ali’s has been awarded for ongoing compliance to practical risk assessments and adherence to wearing PPE (note gloves) using them above and beyond.
-Ali’s outstanding due-diligence and caring nature helped other apprentices in his work crew, leading in the behaviour we should all look after our mates.
-When executing the function of high-risk usage of EWP on the work front to the highest and safest standards.
-Ali was presented with a framed certificate, $50.00 bunnings voucher and no harm hat.
+Ali has been awarded for ongoing compliance to practical risk assessments and adherence to wearing PPE (note gloves) using them above and beyond.
+Ali’s outstanding diligence and caring nature helped other apprentices in his work crew, leading in the behaviour we should all show to our mates.
+Ali executes the function of high-risk usage of EWP on the work front to the highest and safest standards.
+Ali was presented with a framed certificate, $50 Bunnings voucher and No Harm hat.

 Jacob, a second-year apprentice, has received a NO HARM award for exhibiting behaviours aligned with our vision.